 Memantine

-Namenda Coupons & Discount Card - Compare Prices Near You
+Namenda Coupons & Savings Card – Discount Prices from $4.77

 Memantine is a medication prescribed for managing moderate to severe dementia associated with Alzheimer's disease.
 While it is not a cure, it helps enhance memory, awareness, and daily function capabilities.
 The drug works as an NMDA (N-methyl-D-aspartate) antagonist, which means it blocks the activity of glutamate, a brain chemical thought to be linked to Alzheimer's symptoms.
 By reducing this activity, memantine may prevent further nerve damage and slow the progression of memory loss.
 It is generally taken orally, either once or twice daily, depending on the form prescribed, which could be an extended-release capsule, regular tablet, or oral solution.
 Some common side effects might include dizziness, headaches, and confusion.
 Always consult with your healthcare provider to determine if memantine is suitable for you and to discuss any potential side effects.